7 Orchards to Go Apple Picking Near the Big Apple

 Price: Apples $25 for a bag

 If your kiddos prefer activities to apple picking, a visit to Barton Orchards is the perfect solution.
 With general admission you get hayrides, a wooden ships playground and the petting zoo along with apple picking.
-For more fun, we suggest the premium admission ticket.
+For more fun, we suggest the premium admission ticket, which includes the trackless train ride.

 Hours: Open weekends, Rosh Hashanah, Yom Kippur, and Columbus Day